DASISH/QDDT/README.md

  * A system architecture that enables easy exchange of metadata in DDI format to other task 3.2 tools has been built.
  * This should comprehend file-based import and export, as well as communication by web-services.
  * The QDDT has been tested for compliance with the identified use cases by members of WP3.2 as well as by selected external persons.

+### Software development status

+The QDDT is currently under development.
+A prototype with limited functionality is available.

+### Contact

+Contact email address for this tool: surveytools@nsd.uib.no